-The calculation of long range interactions such as the Lennard-Jones or electrostatic forces can be comprise about 90% of the calculations in a typical MD simulation because it is evaluated between pairs of all particles in the systems i and j, resulting in an algorithm that scales $O(N^2)$.
+The calculation of the Lennard-Jones forces can be the most computationally intensive portion of a MD simulation because it is evaluated between pairs of all particles in the systems i and j, resulting in an algorithm that scales $O(N^2)$.
 However, when the particles are sufficiently far apart from each other, the interaction force between them is effectively zero.
-Noting this, the Verlet neighbor list algorithm [10] first calculates the distance between each pair and constructs a subset neighbor list of particle pairs whose distances is within a "skin" layer radius, r_1 .
-The neighbor list is updated every n time steps, and only the interactions between pairs of particles within a distance cutoff radius, r_c , are computed, resulting in a further subset pair list (Fig. 4).
-Verlet's original paper [10] chose 2.5σ and 3.2 σ for r_c and r_l , respectively, where σ is the radius of the interacting particles.
-The resulting algorithm then scales $O(Nr_c^3) \sim O(N).$
+Noting this, the Verlet neighbor List Algorithm [16] first calculates the distance between each pair and constructs a subset neighbor list of particle pairs whose distances is within a "skin" layer radius, r_l .
+The neighbor list is updated every n time steps, and only the interactions between pairs of particles within a distance cutoff radius, r_c , are computed, resulting in a further subset pair list (Fig. 5).
+Verlet's original paper [16] chose 2.5σ and 3.2σ for r_c and r_l , respectively, where σ is the radius of the interacting particles.
+The resulting algorithm then scales $O(Nr_c^3) \sim O(N)$.

-However, the algorithm used to calculate the neighbor and pair lists in the Verlet neighbor list algorithm cannot be modified to run in parallel, at least in the form originally introduced by Verlet [10].
-In that algorithm, computing a subset list is inherently sequential (Fig. 5).
+Though many portions of MD simulation algorithms lend themselves to parallelization, the algorithm used to calculate the neighbor and pair lists in the Verlet neighbor list algorithm cannot be modified to run in parallel, at least in the form originally introduced by Verlet [16].
+In that algorithm, computing a subset list is inherently sequential (Fig. 5C).
 It can be computed on the GPU, but a single GPU core is very slow.
 Alternatively it could be computed on the CPU, but the resulting list must be transferred back to the GPU, a major bottleneck as we described above.
-We therefore developed an algorithm that involves only parallel operations so that it can be implemented entirely on the GPU [6].
+We therefore developed an algorithm that involves only parallel operations so that it can be implemented entirely on the GPU [15] (Fig. 5D).

 In the parallel neighbor list algorithm, we take advantage of the highly optimized GPU library functions in CUDA Data Parallel Primitives Library (CUDPP), namely the key-value sort and parallel scan operations.
 The first step is to perform a key-value sort on the data using the Member List as keys and the Master List as the values.
 Those interactions represented in the Master List are evaluated to be within the distance cutoff and the Member List holds values of "true" or "false" and represented with a zero or one.
-A sorting of these values in numerical order will place the "true" values at the top of the Member List and the "false" values at the bottom.
-The next step would be to copy only those interactions that are within the distance cutoff to the Neighbor List in parallel, but one must first know how many interactions to copy.
-We therefore perform he parallel scan operation to produce the total number of "true" interactions and then copy only those interactions to the Neighbor List.
+A sorting of these values in numerical order will place the "true" values at the top of the Member